 Bad Endings aren’t all Bad

 I know I am a bad quitter!
-People have take up space in my life much longer than they should and I have paid a heavy price for that.
+People have taken up space in my life for much longer than they should and I have paid a heavy price for that.
 Paid the price both mentally and physically.
 For the life of me, I just do not know how to give up on people or situations and that has taught me a great lesson.
-I am much better with it now and that is for survival alone.
+I am much better at￼ it now and that is for survival alone.
 My empathy knows no bounds but she is learning!

 Even if the ending was one of frustration or anger, we have to realize that it is all part of our story, every piece of it.
 It is all part of what is making us who we are becoming.